vastopol/script/README.md

 # script

-scripting languages
+scripting languages: awk, bash, perl, tcl, ...

-code for awk, bash, perl, tcl, ...
+The main emphasis is on shell programming with BASH.